domknez/novabook-tax-service/README.md

 The application exposes the following API endpoints:

-- Sales Events:
+- Ingest Endpoint:

-  - `POST /sales-events`: Add a new sales event.

-- Tax Payment Events:

-  - `POST /tax-payments`: Add a new tax payment event.
+  - `POST /transactions`: Allows a user to end sales and tax payment events to the service.
+It receives both `SALES` and `TAX_PAYMENT` events.

-- Amendments:
-  `POST /amendments`: Add a new amendment to a sales event.

-- Tax Position:
+- Query Tax Position Endpoint:

-  `GET /tax-position?date=YYYY-MM-DDTHH:mm:ssZ`: Get the tax position as of the specified date.
+  - `GET /tax-position`: Allows a user to query their tax position at any given point in time.
+This endpoint calculates the tax position from ingested events and any furhter user interaction..

+- Amend Sale Endpoint:
+  - `PATCH /sale`: Allows a user to modify an item within a sale at a specific point in time.
+The sevice accepts all amendments even if the sale does not exist yet.

 ## Notes